 some some distance, the old man turned, “Perhaps someday you’ll reach your gluttonous full, and then you’ll have no choice but to let it go.
 Stick your finger down your throat and puke it out.
 With luck, you’ll

 understand, and perhaps even have a laugh with me.”

 Then, laughing back in ridicule (perhaps hoping to make a final fatal thrust at the wily old tiger), the villager called out, “I think

 Hysterical laughter faded in the distance, with the old man’s final words, “I suppose I deserved that.”

-gathered, waiting impatiently for his attention and counsel.
+smile.
+By this time, several villagers had already gathered, already impatient for his attention and counsel.

 He stared expectantly, then unexpectedly turned toward me, as though directing all of their eyes

 to see what would happen.

 A smile lit slowly across my face, I turned, and with a slow odoriferous pppfffffffttt emerging from my rear in the general direction of Laughing Jou, I walked away from my questions

 I could hear his laughter echoing off the walls for quite some time.